fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Apr 2) - IMPORTANT!
 Today's class will be split into two halves; the first part a discussion of History and Wikipedia, the second a discussion about the technology required for our collaborative spatial history project.

 If you miss class you will create a lot of confusion for yourself and waste time.
-What we're doing cannot be explained over email, and I will not teach this class again to you personally during office hours---so you need to be in class.
-We will be using these tools for your spatial history exercise and there is no alternative.
+What we're doing cannot be explained effectively via email, and I will not teach this class again to you personally during office hours---so you need to be in class.
+We will be using these tools for our spatial history project and there is no alternative.
+Of course I will help you with problems, but you need to see the explanation in person first.

 #### TO-DO
 - Recommended due date for geo-referencing assignment